phalcon-orphanage/docs/en/volt.md

 );
 ```

 Built-in filters can be overridden adding a function with the same name.
-The example below will replace the built in `capitalize` filter with PHP's [lcfirst][lcfirst] function:
+The example below will replace the built-in `capitalize` filter with PHP's [lcfirst][lcfirst] function:

 ```php
 <?php